ashokkrish/CougarStats/README.md

 Run the app on Shinyapp.io server by clicking <https://cougarstats.shinyapps.io/CougarStats/>

-Alternatively you can send a pull request to download all the files in this repository and run the app by loading `app.R` and clicking `Run App`.
+Alternatively you can send a pull request to download all the files in this repository and run the app by loading `global.R`, `ui.R`, and `server.R` and clicking `Run App`.
 Note that the ``CougarStats`` project is not on CRAN, just on github.

 ## Key features